 Sales funnels are used to build your list.
 In my sales funnel guide I showed you a basic three-step sales funnel.
 That sales funnel is all you need.
 It’s simple and easy to implement.

-Later on you can improve it and make it more complicated to increase the number sales it generates…
+Later on, you can improve it and make it more complicated to increase the number of sales it generates…

 The real money is made from backend sales – the sales you make promoting additional products or services to your email list.

 In case the funnel is not working, therefore you don’t have a break-even funnel there are a lot of things you can test.

 One of those is a tripwire offer and in this guide, you’re going to discover all about tripwires and how to implement them in your funnel.

 First of all here’s the table of contents, which can come in handy.

 Now, before we discover tripwire offers and how to use them, let’s see a brief overview of the three-step sales funnel.

 I made an entire guide about this sales funnel.
 This is the one I recommend you use because it’s simple and it works!